Donn Kushner: Writer

 In 1981, Kushner published a collection of short fiction for adults called The Witness and Other Stories.
 Also in 1981, his book The Violin-Maker's Gift, after being published on March 30, 1981, won the Canadian Library Association Book of the Year Award.
 The book has been translated into Dutch, German, French and Polish.
 Kushner's other children's books have also won awards.

 Kushner published several more children's books, including Uncle Jacob's Ghost Story (1986), A Book Dragon (1987), which won the National Chapter of Canada IODE Violet Downey Book Award in 1988, The House of the Good Spirits (1990), The Dinosaur Duster (1992), A Thief Among Statues (1993), The Night Voyagers (1995), and Peter's Pixie (2003), the latter of which was published posthumously.

 Kushner's blend of fiction and fantasy in his books gave him a distinctive voice and won him critical acclaim as a modern fabulist, with parallels being drawn between him and French writer Antoine de Saint-Exupéry.

 Death

 Kushner died in Toronto after struggling against two illnesses, on September 15, 2001.
 His funeral took place from September 21 to 22 at Humphrey Funeral Home in Toronto.

 Personal life

 In 1949, Donn Kushner married Eva Dubska.
-They had three sons, Daniel, Roland and Paul.
+They had three sons.

 Aside from writing, Kushner's passion was playing the violin and viola in chamber music groups.